ktj709/CHATBOT-SIH/README.md

-# GyaanSetu RAG Chatbot
+# NavShiksha RAG Chatbot

-A Python-based RAG (Retrieval-Augmented Generation) chatbot for the GyaanSetu education platform.
+A Python-based RAG (Retrieval-Augmented Generation) chatbot for the NavShiksha education platform.
 Uses TF-IDF for lightweight retrieval and Gemini 2.0 Flash for response generation.

 ## Features